abadger6/truckee-ski-scheduler/README.md

-# truckee-ski-scheduler
-Website for our friends to view our calendar and schedule time to visit!

 # Visit Scheduler - Come Visit Me! 🏔️

 A simple, free booking interface for friends to schedule visits.
 Uses GitHub Pages (free hosting), Google Calendar (backend), and EmailJS (notifications).